pratikrj1601/Amazon-EC2-tutorialGuide/What is Amazon EC2? .md

 you will find theory and practical implementention about how we can create remote instance using amazon EC2.

-## What is Amazon EC2 and why we shoud use it?
+## What is Amazon EC2 and why we should use it?

 <ul>
   <li>EC2 stands for Elastic compute cloud